 The African Democratic Congress as a political party is determined

 to:

-Reengineer a political party system that is free from domination by wheeler-dealer political elites, money-bags and “god-fathers;
+Reengineer a political party system that is free from domination by wheeler-dealer political elites, money-bags and “god-fathers.

-Reinforce the present transparency regime of the Party with constitutional empowerment;
+Reinforce the present transparency regime of the Party with constitutional empowerment.

 Maintain the confidence of our multiple stakeholders and supporters; signpost the processes that ensure transparency and accountability.

-Propagate inclusion and diversity of values in order to give Women, Youths, Diaspora Network and the people with disabilities (PWDs) the best chance to be proportionately represented in politics and leadership
+Propagate inclusion and diversity of values in order to give Women, Youths, Diaspora Network and the people with disabilities (PWDs) the best chance to be proportionately represented in politics and leadership.

-Put in place effective and efficient performance metrics for all Party officers,
+Put in place effective and efficient performance metrics for all Party officers.

-Put in place Ethics and Standards office as a proactive quality control and operational integrity structure
+Put in place Ethics and Standards office as a proactive quality control and operational integrity structure.

 Provide for the appointment of an upscale firm of Chartered Accountants/Auditors to conduct yearly audit of the entire Party’s Accounts at all levels.